Ed: Storm Warning…

 Having navigated FBC’s personnel shoals upstairs, health plan to stock options, I was ushered into my own mid-floor office with deadpan ceremonial fanfare by that 16th floor receptionist, Andrea Dudic, who’d earlier blown me off.
 Before I could settle into an upholstered swivel chair, two fresh department colleagues popped in to greet and be known.

-Associate creative director Bob Gelvart—he of Northwestern’s Medill School, sat himself on the corner of my large walnut desk, tossing me a signed copy of founder James Forrester’s autobiography and an agency handbook of creatives’ workflow and protocols.
+Associate creative director Bob Gelvart—he of Northwestern’s Medill School, sat himself on the corner of my large walnut desk, tossing me an agency handbook of creatives’ workflow and protocols.
 Then Lacey Abbott-Tanzer, account manager by way of a Stanford MBA, piled client project particulars atop my inbox.
-Both smiled and probed as to where I’d been and how I got in here.
+Both smiled and probed as to where I’d been and how the hell I got in here.

 “Lock of Ages, huh,” Gelvart asked, tossing back his wavy auburn forelock as he flipped through my loose-leaf excuse for a ‘book’.
 “Playing off a Christian hymn over 200 years old—that’s your speed?”